 Got a blackhead problem?
 Well, you’re not alone.
-Blackheads are quite a common problem for people of all ages.
-Although they are not painful, they might still cause pimples or an infection.
+Blackheads are a common problem for people of all ages.
+Although they are not painful, they might cause pimples or an infection.
 And of course, they don’t look good!

 - 1 What Is A Blackhead?